-A popular belief states that Ramayana, one of the most important Sanskrit epics, dates to somewhere between the 7th – 3rd century BC.
+A popular belief states that Ramayana, one of the most important Sanskrit epics, dates to the 7th – 3rd centuries BC.
 In this article, we will argue that it is significantly older.
 The evidence will come from astronomy.

 Ramayana is a relic of the astronomical age of Aries.
 The age of Aries lasted for 2,160 years.
 During this time the spring equinox took place in the Aries constellation.
 The age of Aries lasted until (roughly) the year 1AD when Sun entered the Pisces, where it still resides.